pmahnke/mahnke-cocktails/recipe_processed/blended_brandy_alexander.md

   The Blended Brandy Alexander captures the essence of the classic cocktail in a frozen dessert.
 Creamy vanilla ice cream is infused with premium brandy and a touch of chocolate liqueur, creating a smooth, velvety texture.
 Each bite is rich and indulgent, offering a harmonious blend of sweet, boozy, and chocolate notes.
 date: 2025-12-06
 garnishes:
-  - maraschino_cherry
+  - spice_nutmeg
-  - nutmeg
+  - twist_cocktail-cherry
-ice: crushed
+ice: ice_crushed
 type: blended
 ---